San Choy Bow

 • 2 tbsp brown sugar

-• 1 spring onion, finely sliced (plus extra to garnish)
+• 1 spring onion (scallion), finely sliced, plus extra to garnish

 • 1 tbsp sesame oil

-• Lettuce cups – gem lettuce (pictured) or oak leaf works best
+• Lettuce cups, gem lettuce (pictured) or oak leaf work best

 Instructions

-2. Heat the oil on high heat in a large skillet, add the garlic and cook, stirring for 30 seconds.
+2. Heat the oil in a large frying pan over high heat.
+Add the garlic and cook, stirring, for 30 seconds.

-3. Add the pork mince and cook for 3-4 minutes until browned.
+3. Add the pork and cook for 3–4 minutes until browned.

 4. Add the tamari (or all-purpose soy sauce), dark soy sauce and brown sugar.
 Cook for 2 minutes.